trick77/docker-observium/README.md

 ## Prerequisites
 1. Docker
-1. Traefik
+1. Traefik reverse-proxy (example configruation provided below)
 1. Devices you want to monitor using SNMP and maybe even Observium's Unix agent

 ## Usage

-1. Edit `observium/.env` and set passwords and stuff
+1. Edit `observium/.env` to set passwords and other configuration details
-1. Edit `observium/conf/observium/devices.txt` to add one or more devices during container startup
+1. Edit `observium/conf/observium/devices.txt` to add SNMP devices that should be imported during container startup
 1. Start the containers with `docker compose up -d`
-1. Watch for errors with `docker compose logs -f`
+1. Monitor for errors with `docker compose logs -f`

 ## Configuration